d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 # What is Hyperparameter Optimization?
 :label:`sec_what_is_hpo`

-A deep neural network comes with a large number of weight and bias parameters.
-These parameters are learned (that is, estimated) during training.
-As we have seen in Chapter :ref:`sec_sgd`, stochastic gradient is a widely adopted algorithm suitable for this task.
-On top of these, every neural networks has additional **hyperparameters** that need to be configured by the user.
+As we have seen in the previous chapters, deep neural networks come with a large number parameters or weights that are learned during training.
+On top of these, every neural network has additional **hyperparameters** that need to be configured by the user.
 For example, to ensure that stochastic gradient descent converges to a local optimum of the training loss :ref:`chap_optimization`, we have to adjust the learning rate and batch size.
-To avoid overfitting on the training dataset :ref:`sec_polynomial`, we might have to set regularization parameters, such as weight decay :ref:`sec_weight_decay` or dropout :ref:`sec_dropout`.
+To avoid overfitting on the training dataset :ref:`sec_polynomial`, we might have to set regularization parameters, such as weight decay : ref:`sec_weight_decay` or dropout : ref:`sec_dropout`.
 We can define the capacity and inductive bias of the model by setting the number of layers and number of units or filters per layer (i.e., the effective number of weights).

 Unfortunately, we cannot simply adjust these hyperparameters by minimizing the training loss, because this would lead to overfitting on the training data.
 For example, setting regularization parameters, such as dropout :ref:`sec_dropout` or weight decay :ref:`sec_weight_decay` to zero leads to a small training loss, but might hurt the generalization performance.